xarray-contrib/xarray-simlab/doc/io_storage.rst

 The :class:`xarray.Dataset` structure, used for both simulation inputs and outputs, already supports serialization and I/O to several file formats, among which netCDF_ is the recommended format.
-For more information, see the `reading and writing files`_ section of xarray's docs.
+For more information, see section `reading and writing files`_ in xarray's docs.

 .. _netCDF: https://www.unidata.ucar.edu/software/netcdf/
 .. _`reading and writing files`: http://xarray.pydata.org/en/stable/io.html